’13 Reasons Why’ Star Katherine Langford Promises Fans A ‘Very Different’ Hannah Baker

-13 Reasons Why has been quite controversial since its release in March 2017 but things are about to get even more interesting, according to the show’s lead star Katherine Langford.
+Netflix hit 13 Reasons Why has been quite controversial since its release in March 2017, but things are about to get even more interesting, according to the show’s lead star Katherine Langford.

 In an interview with Entertainment Weekly, the 21-year-old Australian actress shared some details about the drama’s second season, which officially wrapped up recently.